-- Africa Oil SA Corp, a wholly owned subsidiary of Africa Oil Corp. and the Operator of the Block, holding a 26.25% Participating Interest; - Azinam Limited, a wholly owned subsidiary of Eco Atlantic, holding a Participating Interest of 20%; and - Ricocure (Proprietary) Limited, holding the remaining 53.75% Participating Interest.
+Africa Oil SA Corp, will hold a 26.25% Participating Interest; Azinam Limited, a 20% participating interest; and Ricocure, a 53.75% Participating Interest.

 The JV partners continue to progress the collaborative farm-out process, as previously announced, for up to a 55% gross working interest in the Block, with various potential parties.